Boston Children's Hospital: 2000–present

 In 2016, the hospital receives approval by the Massachusetts Public Health Council for a $1 billion expansion to the Longwood Medical and Academic Area.
 The hospital plans to build an 11-story building with 71 new beds, renovate part of the current campus, and build a new outpatient clinic in Brookline, Massachusetts.

 The Dana-Farber/Boston Children's Cancer and Blood Disorders Center

-The Dana-Farber/Boston Children's Cancer and Blood Disorders Center is a well-known hospital in Boston, Massachusetts, focused on treating children with cancer and blood disorders.
-It brings together the resources and expertise of Dana-Farber Cancer Institute and Boston Children's Hospital to offer advanced care and innovative treatments.
+The Dana-Farber/Boston Children's Cancer and Blood Disorders Center is a hospital in Boston, Massachusetts, focused on treating children with cancer and blood disorders.
+It brings together the resources and expertise of Dana-Farber Cancer Institute and Boston Children's Hospital to offer advanced care and treatments.
 The center is recognized globally for its research and for developing new therapies to improve outcomes for young patients.
-It provides a combination of compassionate care and access to the latest medical advances.

 Controversies

 Justina Pelletier controversy

 In 2013, Boston Children's Hospital became part of a dispute concerning the treatment of minor Justina Pelletier, which ultimately involved the Massachusetts Department of Children and Families.
 In February 2012, Pelletier was taken to the emergency-room at Boston Children's Hospital, a trip prompted by severe stomach pain and difficulty walking, For a variety of symptoms, Pelletier had previously been taken by her parents to see doctors across multiple states, receiving multiple diagnoses.
 She had most recently been diagnosed with mitochondrial disease while a patient at Tufts Medical Center.
 The BCH doctors doubted that difficult-to-confirm diagnosis, owing to the lack of abnormal blood markers and the fact that there had been no finding of an accumulation of mitochondria in the cell membranes of skeletal muscles, often called the "hallmark of mitochondrial disorders".
 (Mark Korson, Pelletier's Tufts doctor, had not performed a muscle biopsy.)
 Jurriaan Peters, a pediatric neurologist at BCH who evaluated Pelletier, suspected somatoform disorder—a psychological condition creating or worsening physical symptoms.
 Moreover, Peters suspected that Pelletier was a victim of factitious disorder by proxy—a form of medical abuse in which parents subject their children to excessive medical care.
 This suspicion was shared by some of Pelletier's prior doctors.
 In addition to conversations with Pelletier's past doctors, some of whom shared Peters's suspicion, Peters noted that Pelletier "had multiple diagnoses [and] a very patchy network of providers.
 Those are all classic red flags."
 However, one of Pelletier's former pediatricians, Thomas Binder, would later state that he never suspected any child abuse.